ROCm/omniperf/src/docs/analysis.md

   ```shell
   omniperf analyze -p workload1/path/  -p workload2/path/
   ```
-  > Note: You can also apply diffrent filters to each workload.
+  > Note: You can also apply different filters to each workload.

   OR
   ```shell